Bulldogs release halfback, effective immediately

 The Canterbury Bulldogs have confirmed young halfback Joseph O'Neill has been released from his contract, effective immediately.

-Only recently promoted to the club's Top 30, the rising star, now 22 years of age, is understood to have joined the St George Illawarra Dragons.
+Only recently promoted to the club's Top 30, the rising star, now 22 years of age, has joined the St George Illawarra Dragons where he will spend 2026 on a development deal.

-Zero Tackle have been told, per sources speaking anonymously, that he commenced training with the Red V on Wednesday.
+Zero Tackle have had it confirmed by the club that he commenced training with the joint-venture club on Wednesday.

+“Joseph is talented, young player and we're excited to be able to bring him to the Dragons,” Head coach Shane Flanagan said.

+“He's had plenty of success coming through the grades at the Bulldogs and is eager to continue to prove himself.
+He's hard-working and he's passionate about his footy.

 The youngster has played 42 NSW Cup games for the Bulldogs and was part of the Bulldogs' Jersey Flegg Cup premiership-winning team in 2023.